rishivedula/Bittensor-Technical-Challenge---Pruning/README.md

 # Pruning in Pytorch

-This repo consists the solution of the Bittensor Technical Challenge on Pruining a model which was trained on MNIST dataset.
+This repo talks about Pruining a model using pytorch ,trained on MNIST dataset.

 ### Dependencies
 ```